eezstreet/SWATEliteForce/README.md

 	- ProArmor Helmet: Offers highest possible protection, but confers no other bonuses.
 	- S10 Helmet: Offers protection from CS gas and pepper spray, as well as ballistic protection.
 However, it is bulky and restricts the field of view.
 * Added new weapons from the SAS mod, most have a suppressed version as well:
-	- ARWEN 37: Dedicated grenade launcher with flashlight and 5-round magazine. (no silenced version)
+	- ARWEN 37: Dedicated grenade launcher with flashlight and 5-round magazine.
 	- SG552 Commando: Versatile assault rifle
 	- HK33: Heavy-duty assault rifle.
 Includes a scoped version.
 	- M16: The original assault rifle.
 Only available in Multiplayer and All Missions campaigns